highfellow/lorenz-attractor/README.md

 Having done this, you just need to copy to a directory inside your web root, and set the file permissions right for your system.

+There is an online demo of the program working at: http://highfellow.github.com/lorenz-attractor/attractor.html.

 See LICENSE for Licensing.
 Roughly you can do what you like with it as long as you credit me and don't expect it to work for any serious purpose.